sohelaman/dockerized/README.md

 ## Services
 - apache
 - nginx
+- fpm
+- ftp
 - mariadb
 - mysql
 - mongodb
 - postgres
 - redis
 - memcached
-- ftp
 - void

 **PHP Versions**
 - PHP [packages](https://packages.sury.org/php/) from the [DEB.SURY.ORG](https://deb.sury.org/) repository are used.
 - Supported versions: 5.3, 5.4, 5.5, 5.6, 7.0, 7.1, 7.2, and 7.3.
-- The `apache` service can run multiple versions of PHP at a time but the `nginx` service, at this moment, supports any one of the aforementioned versions.

 **Notes**
+- The `fpm` service runs the PHP-FPM servers.
+Apache and Nginx services are dependent on it.
 - The `void` service contains generic tools and utilities such as npm, composer, etc.

 ## Installation and Usages